 The five ERCs in the Class of 1998 had the following systems visions.

-Center for Advanced Engineering of Fibers and Films (CAEFF), Clemson University with MIT- Provide an integrated environment for the system-oriented study of next generation fibers and film, emphasizing the use of computation/visualization tools to overcome the barriers of experimental development, structure/property relationships, and control of structures.
+Center for Advanced Engineering of Fibers and Films (CAEFF), Clemson University with MIT – Provide an integrated environment for the system-oriented study of next generation fibers and film, emphasizing the use of computation/visualization tools to overcome the barriers of experimental development, structure/property relationships, and control of structures.

-Georgia Tech/Emory Center for the Engineering of Living Tissues (GTEC), Georgia Institute of Technology and Emory University – Design and development of tissue substitutes that replace, enhance or maintain natural tissue function.
+Georgia Tech/Emory Center for the Engineering of Living Tissues (GTEC), Georgia Institute of Technology and Emory University – Design and development of tissue substitutes that replace, enhance, or maintain natural tissue function.

-Computer-Integrated Surgical Systems and Technologies ERC (CISST), Johns Hopkins University with Carnegie Mellon University, MIT, Brigham Women’s Hospital and Shady Side Hospital – Advance knowledge and technology needed to develop a new generation of minimally invasive surgical techniques, tools, and systems through.
+Computer-Integrated Surgical Systems and Technologies ERC (CISST), Johns Hopkins University with Carnegie Mellon University, MIT, Brigham Women’s Hospital and Shady Side Hospital – Advance knowledge and technology needed to develop a new generation of minimally invasive surgical techniques, tools, and systems.

-Marine Bioproducts ERC, University of Hawaii at Manoa with the University of California at Berkeley - Build processing systems for marine micro organisms to support an emerging marine biotechnology business sector devoted to high-value products destined for the chemical, pharmaceutical, nutraceutical, cosmetic, food, feed, and life sciences industries.
+Marine Bioproducts ERC, University of Hawaii at Manoa with the University of California at Berkeley – Build processing systems for marine micro organisms to support an emerging marine biotechnology business sector devoted to high-value products destined for the chemical, pharmaceutical, nutraceutical, cosmetic, food, feed, and life sciences industries.